Can LLMs Make (Personalized) Access Control Decisions?: Results and Findings

-To test our Hypothesis 1.2 that \textit{in clear cases, an LLM makes the right decision}, we compare the LLM decisions to the tasks with an \expert.
-All LLMs decided on \texttt{allow} for \essential tasks.
-LLMs do however perform differently for \critical tasks: Only GPT-4.1 and 5 chose \texttt{deny} for all 6 tasks, 4o and the Mistral model choose deny in 5 out of 6 tasks, and Grok and DeepSeek even only 3 out of 5.
-In comparison, the user majority chose \texttt{deny} in 4 out of 6 cases---further highlighting the opportunity to increase user protection in such scenarios.
-These numbers highlight two things.
-There is potential for LLMs to enhance user protection in such scenarios.
-However, some LLMs seem to be swayed to allow access when the incentives sound plausible enough (e.g., a booking app is a location-based service, so it makes sense for it to request the location), even for \critical tasks.
+To test our hypothesis 1.2 that \textit{in clear cases, LLM decisions align with the baseline}, we compare the LLM decisions to the tasks with our \baseline.
+H1.2 holds for \essential tasks: all LLMs decided on \texttt{allow} for all 6.
+For \critical tasks, results were mixed: GPT-4.1 and GPT-5 chose \texttt{deny} for all 6; GPT-4o and Mistral for 5 out of 6; Grok and DeepSeek for only 3 out of 6 --- below the user majority, which denied 4 out of 6.
+H1.2 thus holds only partially here: some LLMs are swayed to grant access when the justification sounds plausible (e.g., a booking app is a location-based service, so it needs location), pointing to a need to reinforce conservative behavior for clearly unnecessary requests.